-Maugham’s book has always been easier to find than Ingram’s film, more’s the pity since the film is the superior article despite its flaws.
-Read today it’s like a template for the standard Dennis Wheatley tale of middle-class innocents imperilled by grandiloquent villainy.
-A young couple, Arthur Burdon and his fiancée, Margaret, are pitted against Haddo’s extravagant diabolisms.
-For assistance they have a friend, Dr Porhoët, a Van Helsing type, older than the couple and with a convenient (but purely intellectual) interest in the occult.
+Maugham’s book has always been easier to find than Ingram’s film, more’s the pity when the film—despite some flaws—is the superior article.
+Read today, the novel comes across as a template for the standard Dennis Wheatley tale of middle-class innocents imperilled by grandiloquent villainy.
+A young couple, Arthur Burdon and his fiancée, Margaret, are pitted against Haddo’s extravagant diabolisms; for assistance they have a friend, Dr Porhoët, a Van Helsing type, older than the couple and with a convenient (but purely intellectual) interest in the occult.
 Haddo kidnaps Margaret and forces her with hypnosis into an unconsummated marriage.
 Haddo’s goal is to create artificial life—homunculi—and for that he requires a virgin’s blood.
-The novel was later accurately described by its author as “lush and turgid”.
+Maugham later described his novel as “lush and turgid”, an honest and accurate appraisal.
 Aleister Crowley was amused at being portrayed as a “Brother of the Shadows” but pretended to be scandalised by Maugham’s alleged plagiarism which he condemned in a Vanity Fair review that he signed “Oliver Haddo”.
-The best parts of the novel certainly owe something to other authors, and are usually those moments around the figure of Haddo himself, the other characters being drab and lifeless.
-Some of the better passages read like HP Lovecraft writing Dorian Gray, and Maugham quotes not only from Walter Pater but also (uncredited) from Wilde’s Salomé.
+The best parts of the novel certainly owe something to other authors, usually the scenes concerning the sinister magus and his occult activities; the rest of the characters are lifeless by comparison.
+Some of the better passages read like HP Lovecraft writing Dorian Gray, and Maugham not only quotes from Walter Pater but also (uncredited) from Wilde’s Salomé.

 Paul Wegener as Oliver Haddo.